GPAW Calculator Interface

 E_xc = xkernel * (1 - xmix) + ckernel + xmix * E_x^CIDER

-where and E_x^CIDER is the ML exchange energy contained in mlfunc. xkernel and ckernel should be strings corresponding to an exchange and correlation functional in libxc.
-The above formula applies even if E_x^CIDER is a full XC functional.
-In this case, one should set xkernel=None, ckernel=None, xmix=1.0.
+where E_x^CIDER is the ML exchange energy contained in mlfunc. xkernel and ckernel should be strings corresponding to an exchange and correlation functional in libxc.
+Mapped full-XC models already contain the complete baseline and therefore require xkernel=None, ckernel=None, and xmix=1.0; other compositions are rejected.

 NOTE: Do not use CIDER with ultrasoft pseudopotentials (PAW only).
 At your own risk, you can use CIDER with norm-conserving pseudopotentials, but correctness is not guaranteed because the nonlocal features will not be correct due to the lack of core electrons.